Develops good posture, balance and self-awareness

 - The children should be in uniform, with their hair tied up, carrying their favourite teddy or doll (they rock the baby to sleep at the end of every class).

-- Ideally parents say goodbye at the door unless they are new and need settling.
+- Ideally parents say goodbye at the door unless a little one is new and needs settling.

-- The books are cleared away, a piece of coloured tape is put on the floor for each child so they know their spot in the room to stand on.
+- The books are cleared away and a piece of coloured tape is put on the floor for each child so they know their spot in the room to stand on.

-- The class starts sitting down in a circle with claps, good toes and stretches.
-Using the chosen theme to engage the children’s imaginations, they stand up to work on first position, plies and points before travelling around the room working on travelling, timing, expression, confidence and much more.
+- The class starts by sitting down in a circle with claps, good toes and stretches.
+Using the chosen theme to engage the children’s imaginations, they stand up to work on first position, pliés and points before travelling around the room working on travelling, timing, expression, confidence and much more.

-- At the end of Ballet the class rock their teddy/baby to sleep and do their curtsey thanking the teacher and the music.
+- At the end of the class the children rock their teddy or baby to sleep and do their curtsy or bow whilst thanking the teacher (and the music!).

-- Once the children have collected their teddy/baby and tape, they line up at the door in a train, sitting down and wait for the teacher to call their name ready to go home.
+- Once the children have collected their teddy or baby and tape from the floor, they line up at the door sitting in a train and wait for the teacher to call their name ready to go home.

 All the Just Dance teachers are qualified with the ISTD, hold a DBS check, along with 2 references, have First Aid Training and Child Protection Training.
 Our teachers are young, enthusiastic and perfect at meeting the different needs of pre-school children.

 The classes described above are tailor made for pre-school children (aged two and a half to four and a half years old).
-They sit in a circle which is an easier way to see the teacher at a young age and are able to be more aware of the other children in the class, learning to take turns.
+They sit in a circle which, at a young age, is an easier way to see the teacher.
+It also helps them to be more aware of the other children in the class and learn to take turns.
 The class uses a large number of props and imagery to engage the children.

-The next class up is Pre-Primary Ballet designed for children who have started Reception at school.
+The next class on from Pre-School Dance is Pre-Primary Ballet designed for children who have started Reception at school.
 The class is structured around the ISTD Pre-Primary syllabus.
-The class is more formal and the children are placed in rows facing the front.
+The class is a little more formal as the children are placed in rows facing the front.
 The class still uses imagery and is fun, but it is working towards a higher level of technique.
 As the children have started school they are familiar working within a class situation whereas for younger pre-school children this element might be rather overwhelming.
 It is also important to mention there are age restrictions on taking the first exam in Ballet, therefore if your child moves up to Pre-Primary Ballet early they may find themselves repeating the year or spending longer in the following grade, Primary Ballet, as they need to be nearly 6 years old to take the exam.

-The teacher is always looking closely at the children in all the classes.
-We always ensure the children are reaching their full potential, therefore if she feels your child may benefit and cope with the next class before starting school, we will approach you about moving up to Pre-Primary Ballet earlier.
-Similarly if you feel they might be ready for this next move, please do contact us to discuss firstname.lastname@example.org
+Our teachers are always looking closely at the children during their classes.
+We always ensure the children are reaching their full potential.
+Therefore, if the teacher feels your child may benefit and cope with the next class before starting school, we will approach you about moving up to Pre-Primary Ballet earlier.
+Similarly, if you feel they might be ready for this next move, please do contact us to discuss further at firstname.lastname@example.org